Disability Inclusion Advisory Committee

 Annual Disability Action Plans

-Council’s Community Health and Wellbeing Plan 2021-2025 (CHWP) is a high-level plan that sets the goals and priorities for protecting, improving and promoting health and wellbeing within the municipality.
+The Disability Action Plan also aligns with Council’s Community Health and Wellbeing Plan 2021-2025 (CHWP), which sets the goals and priorities for protecting, improving and promoting health and wellbeing within the municipality.

-These action-oriented one-year plans detail specific objectives, projects, activities and outcomes.
-The Disability Action Plan gives Council's Disability Access Advisory Committee, and Council officers, flexibility and focus while working to improve outcomes for people with disability in Mildura.
+The Disability Action Plan is created annually and details specific objectives, projects, activities and outcomes.
+The Disability Action Plan gives Council's Disability Inclusion Advisory Committee, and Council officers, flexibility and focus while working to improve outcomes for people with disability in Mildura.

-Disability Access Advisory Committee
+Disability Inclusion Advisory Committee

 Meet our members

-Steven Pappas
+Steven Pappas (Deputy Chair)

 Steve Pappas.jpg

-Role: Chairperson, community member representative
+Role: Deputy Chair, community member representative

 I’m a local resident of Mildura and was born in the Mildura Base Hospital and grew up locally.